EgorkaAaA/Four-Square-Cipher/README.txt

 different classes: FileHandler, FourSquareCipherNestedFor, Menu, and Runner.
 While for loops aren't the most efficient way of doing this project, they are very simple to implement.

-FileHandler reads in the file,adds the file to a String list, removes all spaces, commas, etc. and replaces any J's with I's, converts the characters to uppercase and converts it to a character array.
+FileHandler reads in the file, adds the file to a String list, removes all spaces, commas, etc. and replaces any J's with I's, converts the characters to uppercase and converts it to a character array.
 It does this for both the pre encrypted file and the encrypted file.